researchgate/gradle-release-examples/multi-project-multiple-versions/README.md

 # multi-project-multiple-versions example

 This is a simple example on how a multi project could look like and how the gradle-release plugin is configured.
-In this example we use one version for all the projects.
+In this example we use separate versions for each (sub)project.

 ## Usage